How to Select the Best CNA Program near Bentonville Arkansas

-The Duties of a Certified Nursing Assistant
+The Function of a Nursing Assistant

-- Administering basic care to patients
+- Administering basic services to patients

 - Checking patient's vital signs

-- Maintaining a record of patient's health status
+- Keeping a record of patient's health status

 - Bathing and dressing patients